sterglee/fxScalaLab/README.md

 `The .zip download contains both the sources and all the relevant libraries to build  ScalaLab with Netbeans.`

-`Run the fxScalaLab with: java -jar fxScalaLab.jar`
+`Run the corresponding for your platform startup script, e.g. Linux64RunfxScalaLabServerJVM.sh for Linux.`

 ## `ScalaLab most useful commands`